 Humble Bundle is doing something a little different to celebrate E3 this week, and that's good news for anyone who wants to save a little cash.
 The special E3 bundle contains over $100 worth of games and content, but most relevant to our purposes here is the Android download of Anomaly 2, which is a cool game that costs $5 all by itself.
 You also get it on PC/Mac/Linux.

 The deal is pretty much the same as other Humble Bundles – you pay what you want with the cash being split between Humble Bundle, the developers, and charity (the ESA Foundation in this case).

 The upcoming 0.9.0 update for Minecraft Pocket Edition is set to be the game's biggest thus far.
 There is no shortage of changes, including unlimited worlds, a new culling algorithm, and different falling mechanics for gravel and sand.
 The game contains over two dozen new blocks, with cocoa and emerald ore being two examples.
 There are five additional mobs, updated biomes, and so much more.
 Hit up Mojang's latest blog post to see the full list of changes.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a super-stylish gallery shooter, a gesture-driven hack and slash RPG, a strategic take on card battles, and a puzzle game where it's hip to be square.
+Today we've got a beautiful shoot-em-up remake, a 2D platforming sequel, a more friendly version of the super-tense Hopeless, a jousting simulator, a Lite-Brite puzzler, and an adventure game inspired by Hugo.